SamClercky/galaxyline.nvim/README.md

 # galaxyline.nvim

+This is a fork with a fix for the diagnostics warning.
+The patch is not mine and can be found here: [patch](https://patch-diff.githubusercontent.com/raw/glepnir/galaxyline.nvim/pull/228.patch)

 galaxyline is a light-weight and **Super Fast** statusline plugin.
 Galaxyline componentizes Vim's statusline by having a provider for each text area.